 Greek Spoon Sweets

 A single visit to a Greek house will probably lead to someone offering you a small, decorated, glass plate with syrup on it.
 The treat is considered too sugary, so it is served by the spoonful.
 Spoon sweets are simple to make and wonderful to taste.
 The ingredients, usually, are water, seasonal fruits, and, of course, sugar.
 By combining these simple components, Greek people create a flavor like no other.
-The variety of the Greek produce allows the creation of numerous, different spoon sweets.
-The versatility of the Greek cuisine doesn’t stop there.
+The variety of Greek produce allows the creation of numerous, different spoon sweets.
+The versatility of Greek cuisine doesn’t stop there.
 Spoon sweets can also be used as a topping for yogurt or cakes.

 Christmas is a great time to visit Greece.
 Strolling around the buzzing streets, admiring the ornaments of Christmas trees, and experiencing the holiday season, you are sure to detect the aroma of the Greek Christmas butter cookies.
 Butter cookies, otherwise called “kourambiedes,” are covered in confectioner’s sugar, which gives them an unparalleled flavor.
 The Greek Christmas honey cookies called “melomakarona,” are usually made from semolina, scented with cinnamon and orange juice and drizzled with lots of honey.
 The mix of these local flavors can carry you away on a quick tour of Greek tastes.